jlan84/sql-assignment/style_guide.md

     SELECT * FROM mytable;
     ```

-1. If your query is running long, or is just a little unreadable, here are ways of break it down:
+1. If your query is running long, or is just a little unreadable, here are ways of breaking it down:

     * Break your query so that each of `SELECT`, `FROM`, `JOIN`, `ON`, `WHERE`, `GROUP BY`, `ORDER BY` are each on their own line.